+35725368683

 How about gifts made from one spouse to the other during marriage?
 Is the spouse obliged to return them?

-A gift transfers property.
-So, the spouse who received gifts does not have to return them.
+A gift transfers property, so the spouse who received it does not have to return it.
 However, the Family Court will count the value of the gifts when it estimates the property division.

 Is the property division claim satisfied by a money order or transfer of property order?